 Have you ever wanted to take your writing to the next level?
-Utilizing proper punctuation can help add emphasis and readability that will make a big impact on your writing!
+Utilizing proper punctuation by learning 5 ways to use a semicolon with examples, can help add emphasis and readability that will make a big impact on your writing!
 One form of punctuation, in particular, the semicolon, is overlooked or used incorrectly far too often.
 But don’t worry!
 With just a few examples, you’ll soon be able to incorporate it into all of your writing effectively and with confidence.
 Let’s talk about 5 ways to use a semicolon with examples from real-life usage that will help give you an understanding of each method.

 A semicolon is a punctuation mark that separates two independent clauses or two items in a list.
 The independent clauses can be connected by a coordinating conjunction (such as “and” or “but”), but the semicolon emphasizes the relationship between the two clauses more than a coordinating conjunction would.